-When facing fertility challenges, some of the options most commonly offered to women are intrauterine insemination (IUI) and in vitro fertilization (IVF).
-INVOCELL was designed to give women, and their partners, another option on their fertility journey.
+When facing fertility challenges, some of the options most commonly offered to patients are intrauterine insemination (IUI) and in vitro fertilization (IVF).
+INVOCELL was designed to give patients and couples another option on their fertility journey.

 Here is how IVC with INVOCELL could fit among some of the options used in fertility treatment.

 In one study, IUI was reported to have an 8-10% rate of success, with success defined as pregnancy rates per cycle, including live births and ongoing pregnancies.